junxit/us-congress-bills-111/metadata.md

 - 2010-08-09 — Placed on the House Calendar, Calendar No. 231.
 - 2010-08-09 — The House Committee on Rules reported an original measure, H. Rept.
 111-584, by Ms. Slaughter.
 - 2010-08-09 — The House Committee on Rules reported an original measure, H. Rept.
 111-584, by Ms. Slaughter.
+- 2010-08-10 — Considered as privileged matter. (consideration: CR H6589-6597)
+- 2010-08-10 — Considered as unfinished business. (consideration: CR H6603)
+- 2010-08-10 — Considered as unfinished business. (consideration: CR H6604)
+- 2010-08-10 — DEBATE - The House proceeded with one hour of debate on H. Res.
+1606.
+- 2010-08-10 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-08-10 — On agreeing to the resolution Agreed to by the Yeas and Nays: 229 - 173 (Roll no. 517). (text: CR H6590)
+- 2010-08-10 — On ordering the previous question Agreed to by the Yeas and Nays: 244 - 164 (Roll no. 516). (consideration: CR H6597, H6603)
+- 2010-08-10 — POSTPONED PROCEEDINGS - At the conclusion of debate on H.Res.
+1606, the Chair put the question on ordering the previous question and by voice vote, announced that the ayes had prevailed.
+Mr. Dreier demanded the Yeas and Nays and the Chair postponed further proceedings on ordering the previous question on H.Res.
+1606 until a time to be announced.
+- 2010-08-10 — Passed/agreed to in House: On agreeing to the resolution Agreed to by the Yeas and Nays: 229 - 173 (Roll no. 517).(text: CR H6590)